SchaafLaura/TLMlang_2_specification/README.md

 When the program enters the function `f` for the first time, 1 is pushed to the stack and put into the place of the `S`.
 The function is left with an empty stack.
 The next time the program enters `f`, *two* 1s are pushed to the stack before the function is exited again.

 ## Clean functions
 Functions that don't contain any meta-programming instructions are "clean".
 Clean functions are persistent.
 Functions can optionally be marked as clean with the `%` function modifier as a hint for yourself and the interpreter or compiler (as if there will ever be a compiler, lol).
+Functions that do contain meta-programming instructions are "dirty".

 ## Registers
-TLM2, as opposed to TLM, has two registers to write to and read from; the X and Y registers can be written to via the `X` and `Y` instructions and can be read from via the `U` and `V` instructions respectively.
+TLM2, as opposed to TLM, has registers to write to and read from; the X and Y registers can be written to via the `X` and `Y` instructions and can be read from via the `U` and `V` instructions respectively.
 Registers contain, as the stack does, integers.

 ## Meta programming
 There are several ways to do meta-programming in TLM2.
 The most straightforward is the `S` instruction.
 As example, take the following program